Checkout our new classifieds section & grab yourself a deal. Signup now to advertise for free

 Job Description

 Responsible for the overall health of each animal in their charge, including routine medical exams and procedures.
-A horse doctor works closely with trainers, barn managers, foreman & handlers to ensure the horse is being properly fed, exercised and cared for.
+A horse doctor works closely with trainers, barn managers, foreman, handlers and owners to ensure horses are being properly fed, exercised and cared for.

 Responsibilities